Using Expressed Breast Milk or Infant Formula Safely

 FSAI statement on the use of automatic machines to prepare powdered infant formula

 The FSAI does not recommend the use of automatic machines to prepare bottles of powdered infant formula because there is insufficient data available to verify the safety and efficacy of these machines.
-The FSAI continues to recommend the use of cold tap water that has been boiled once and then cooled for no longer than 30 minutes to >70°C to prepare feeds from powdered infant formula as per our Best Practice for Infant Formula Feeding in Ireland guide (pages 38-39) and described in a step-by-step way in safefood’s booklet: How to Prepare your Baby’s Bottle
+The FSAI continues to recommend the use of cold tap water that has been boiled once and then cooled for no longer than 30 minutes to >70°C to prepare feeds from powdered infant formula, described in a step-by-step way in safefood’s booklet: How to Prepare your Baby’s Bottle